Efficient quantum circuits for port-based teleportation: Introduction

 \subsection{Related work}

-The main idea of Naimark's dilation behind the efficient construction of dPBT was initially presented in version 1 of our paper \cite{grinko2023gelfandtsetlin}.
-This material is now presented in \cref{sec:pPBT_circuits} with more details and expanded analysis.
+The main idea of Naimark's dilation behind the efficient construction of \emph{standard pretty good measurement (PGM)} for PBT was initially presented in version 1 of our paper \cite{grinko2023gelfandtsetlin}.
+This material is now presented in \cref{sec:pgm:dilation,sec:circuit_for_pgm} with more details and expanded analysis.
 The constructions of all PBT protocols presented in the current paper can be seen as a straightforward generalization of this main idea presented in \cite{grinko2023gelfandtsetlin}.

-Our initial result for deterministic PBT from \cite{grinko2023gelfandtsetlin} was obtained independently and simultaneously with \cite{fei2023efficient}, which solves the problem differently.
-A relevant independent construction of mixed quantum Schur transform was obtained in \cite{nguyen2023mixed} together with our construction in \cite{grinko2023gelfandtsetlin}.
+Our initial result for standard PGM from \cite{grinko2023gelfandtsetlin} was obtained independently and simultaneously with \cite{fei2023efficient}, which solves the problem for dPBT protocols with different methods.
+A relevant independent construction of mixed quantum Schur transform was obtained in \cite{nguyen2023mixed} together with our construction in \cite{grinko2023gelfandtsetlin}, which we use as a building block in PBT analysis.
 Moreover, a logarithmic space qubit Schur transforms described in \cite{kirby2018practical,wills2023generalised} inspired our Yamanouchi encoding construction presented in \cref{sec:yaman_enc}.

-Finally, in the course of writing this manuscript, we became aware of the independent work \cite{wills2023efficient} which tackles specifically the qubit case for all PBT protocols.
+While writing this manuscript, we became aware of the independent work \cite{wills2023efficient} which tackles specifically the qubit case for all PBT protocols.
 In contrast to \cite{wills2023efficient}, our independent result solves the problem for dPBT and pPBT protocols for arbitrary local dimensions in full generality, achieving better time complexities.
-On the technical side, both results \cite{fei2023efficient,wills2023efficient} construct their PBT protocols by using general techniques of block encodings and oblivious amplitude amplification, while our construction requires neither technique and is based on the phase estimation primitive.
+On the technical side, both results \cite{fei2023efficient,wills2023efficient} construct their PBT protocols by using general techniques of block encodings and amplitude amplification, while our construction requires neither technique and is based on the phase estimation primitive.
 This leads to more practical circuits and more appealing theoretical analysis.
-These features of our constructions are enabled by proper use of the representation theory of partially transposed permutation matrix algebras via the Gelfand--Tsetlin basis which we developed in \cite{grinko2023gelfandtsetlin}, see also \cite{grinko2022linear}.
+These features of our constructions are enabled by proper use of the representation theory of partially transposed permutation matrix algebras via the Gelfand--Tsetlin basis which we developed in \cite{grinko2023gelfandtsetlin,grinko2022linear}.

+Finally, a relevant work \cite{Decker2004} discusses general methods for Naimark's dilations of rank one covariant POVMs.
+Our work analyses specific multi-rank covariant POVMs used in PBT and does not employ the techniques used in \cite{Decker2004}.
+However, the ideas presented in \cite{Decker2004} could be useful in understanding and generalizing our construction.